-Below we discuss the best spread betting on shares strategies UK for newbies entering this marketplace for the first time.
+Below we discuss spread betting on shares strategies UK traders could potentially use, and things to consider for newbies entering this marketplace for the first time.

 A popular way to target the shares spread betting UK arena is to focus on earnings reports.
 This is something that all publicly-listed companies must provide to the general public – which is on a quarterly basis.
 The earnings report essentially gives us a snap-shot overview of how the company has performed over the past three months.